-We produce short videos about improbable things people have researched or done.
-Several organizations have produced documentaries about us, the Ig Nobel Prize, and its winners.
-You can find both ours and theirs here.
+We conjured some short videos about improbable things people have researched or done.
+Many organizations have produced

 Documentaries about Improbable Research and the Ig Nobel Prizes

-Journalists and documentary makers have traveled great distances to point cameras at us and/or the Ig Nobel Prize winners.
+Journalists and documentary makers have pointed many cameras at Improbable Research projects and/or Ig Nobel Prize winners and things.
 Here are some of the resulting videos.